 Also known as the RxProfessor on Twitter and amongst his peers, Mark Pew is the go-to man when it comes to answering questions on drugs’ effects in Workers’ Comp.
-As the Senior Vice President at PRIUM, he’s dedicated his life to the cause.
+As the Senior Vice President of Product and Marketing at Preferred Medical, a pharmacy benefit management and ancillary services company, he’s dedicated his life to the cause.
 In fact, the most fascinating thing about him is that he’s in it because he truly wants to make a difference in people’s lives.
-It’s the one truth that drives him every day.
+It is what drives him every day.

-With that known fact, how could you not love the guy?
-We sure do!
-He took the time to chat to us about how he ended up here and what keeps him fighting.
+With that known fact, how could you not be curious about Mark?
+We sure were!
+He took the time to chat to us about how he ended up here and what keeps him motivated.

 Image from Texas Department of Insurance.

-In your current role as Senior Vice President at Prium, you have many responsibilities.
+In your current role as Senior Vice President of Product Development and Marketing at Preferred Medical, you have many responsibilities.
 Which is the most important to you and what is your goal at the end of the day?

 You’re an advocate of preventing the overuse of pain medication, especially in the workers’ compensation sector.
 It’s such a huge task, but you’re tackling it so well.
 What’s your technique and how do you hope to see change unfold?